Jean-Luc Brunel

-Jean-Luc Didier Henri Brunel (/fr/; 18 September 1946 – 19 February 2022) was a French model scout.
-He gained prominence by leading the international modelling agency Karin Models, and founded MC2 Model Management, with financing by Jeffrey Epstein.
-The subject of a 60 Minutes investigation in 1988, Brunel faced allegations of sexual assault spanning three decades.
+Jean-Luc Didier Henri René Brunel (/fr/, 18 September 1946 – 19 February 2022) was a French model scout and alleged sex trafficker.
+He gained prominence by leading the international modelling agency Karin Models, and founded MC2 Model Management with financing by Jeffrey Epstein.
+The subject of a 60 Minutes investigation in 1988, Brunel faced allegations of procuring prostitution and sexual assault spanning three decades.

-Brunel came under scrutiny for his ties to Epstein, with whom he worked from the early 2000s to 2015.
-Brunel was accused of grooming young females and of taking part in an alleged sex trafficking operation involving Epstein.
-In 2019, the French National Police launched an investigation on Brunel after he went into hiding following Epstein's death.
-He was arrested on 16 December 2020, and French prosecutors charged him with the rape of minors; however, he hanged himself in his cell before his trial could proceed.
+Brunel came under scrutiny for his ties to Epstein, with whom he worked from the early 2000s to 2015 after Ghislaine Maxwell had introduced them.
+He was accused by Virginia Giuffre of grooming girls including herself and of taking part in an alleged sex trafficking operation involving Epstein, but denied involvement in any illegal activities with Epstein.

+Following Epstein's death in 2019, Brunel went into hiding.
+The Paris prosecutor's office launched an investigation into crimes committed by Epstein and others in August of the same year, mentioning Brunel by name.
+He was arrested on 16 December 2020 and was charged with sexual harassment and the rape of minors.
+Before his trial could proceed, Brunel died by suicide at La Santé Prison on 19 February 2022.

+In the 2026 release of the Epstein files, Brunel was listed in a 2019 document as one of the people "the FBI once called co-conspirators" of Epstein.
+French authorities announced they were reexamining his case in February 2026.

-Early life and family
+Early life

-Jean-Luc Brunel was born on 18 September 1946 in Neuilly-sur-Seine, an urban commune west of Paris.
-His father was a real estate executive, and he had one brother, Arnaud.
+Jean-Luc Brunel was born on 18 September 1946 into an upper middle class family in Neuilly-sur-Seine, an urban commune west of Paris.
+He had one brother, Arnaud, and one sister.
+One of his parents was a real estate executive.

+He began his career in restaurant public relations and then moved towards the fashion industry.